Getting Started with the OpenTelemetry Collector

 sudo dpkg -i otelcol-contrib_0.118.0_linux_amd64.deb

-You can check the status of the installed service with:
+Check the status of the installed service:

 sudo systemctl status otelcol-contrib